dashanteCEO/degreedollars/readme.md

 ### 1. Contributing Code

 Please note that contributions to the master branch are not allowed.
 Instead, you will have to create a separate branch with the naming convention "@Stack/task-accomplished" and then do your work there.
-For contributors, you are not allowed to use @FullStack.
-Pull Requests with that tag will be rejected.
-Instead, create an issue.

 **For Example:**